Home Help and advice Why have my periods changed?

 You may already suspect you have heavy periods but it can be hard to be sure.

-When should I get help for my heavy and painful periods?
+When to get help for heavy and painful periods

 Fibroids